 - Set media.peerconnection.video.enabled to false

-Taking these steps to change your settings will make your Firefox browser as safe and private as it can be.
+Taking these steps to change your settings will drastically improve your Firefox privacy and security.

-To bring your privacy game up to the next level, you should also consider installing a number of privacy-enhancing extensions or add-ons for Firefox too.
+If you want to take your privacy game to the next level, you should consider installing these privacy-enhancing extensions or add-ons for Firefox too.